madjaqk/recursion_challenges/README.md

 #Recursive algorithms:

-Here are some recursive algorithm challenges culled from Wikipedia, HackerRank, Project Euler, and elsewhere.
+Here are some recursive algorithm challenges culled from Wikipedia, Project Euler, and elsewhere.

 If your code is inefficient, consider looking into [memoization](https://en.wikipedia.org/wiki/Memoization) and [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).